Looking to buy products for your homeschool? You don’t need much.

 Can you homeschool for free?

-No. Even the most frugal homeschoolers have to spend money homeschooling their children.
+No. Even the most frugal homeschoolers have to spend at least a bit of money homeschooling their children.
 Don’t try to do it for free.

 A quality education doesn’t mean you have to go bankrupt, but it does require some investment.
 You will need to purchase resources, books, and pay for activities.